-A new gut-produced hormone ghrelin was recently identified.
-It is often called "the hunger hormone" because it stimulates food intake.
-Evidence indicates that its receptor is also expressed in macrophages.
-Therefore, we hypothesize ghrelin may affect macrophage metabolism and function.
+The human pathogen Candida albicans is an opportunistic dimophic fungi.
+Severe infections is often the cause of immunsupression of the host due to AIDS, cancer and other immunsuppressive disorders.
+Experiments indicated changes in expression of cytokines and other genes in the host f.e. macrophages when infection took place.
+Therefore, we hypothesize Candida albicans may affect macrophage metabolism and function.
 In this study, the successful candidate will work with primary and immortalized macrophages to address this hypothesis.
 In addition, the candidate has chances to access other ongoing projects about macrophage immunometabolism in this lab.

-Methodology:

-cell culture, metabolomics (gas chromatography-mass spectrometry), stable isotope labeling-assisted flux analysis, Seahorse, YSI, gene expression, ELISA.
+Methodology: cell culture, metabolomics (gas chromatography-mass spectrometry), stable isotope labeling-assisted flux analysis, Seahorse, YSI, gene expression, ELISA, qPCR.